 From holding a baby croc and skateboarding in a competition-grade park to riding a cable car and shopping in LEGO heaven, there is a wealth of things to do for families visiting Perth, Sydney, Darwin and Wellington.
-Each offers excellent family accommodation and year-round fun as well as seasonal pleasures.
+Each offers excellent family accommodation and as well as seasonal pleasures.

 Summer at Scarborough Beach, Perth